Molecular Basis of Dominant & Recessive patterns of inheritance

 0 %

 The standard + allele produces a functional Yase enzyme; the B allele produces a non-functional enzyme.
-The +B heterozygote produces half the typical amount of enzyme.
+The +B heterozygote produces half the typical concentration of enzyme.
 So far this is exactly the same pattern as at the Xase locus.
-However, the amount of enzyme produced by the +B heterozygote is not engough to produce standard phenotypic expression [haploinsufficiency], and the phenotype of the +B heterozygote resembles that of the BB homozygote ("pink").
+However, the amount of enzyme produced by the +B heterozygote is not enough to produce standard phenotypic expression [haploinsufficiency], and the phenotype of the +B heterozygote resembles that of the BB homozygote ("pink").
 The variant allele B is therefore described as dominant to the wild-type + allele (or, + is recessive to B, or B is dominant to b+).
-Note that, even though the recessive ++ homozygote produces more enzyme, this does not make the + allele "dominant" to the B allele.
+Even though the recessive ++ homozygote produces more enzyme, this does not make the + allele "dominant" to the B allele.

 Recessive expression at the D (Zase) locus